RafaTorices/example_cicd_circleci/Readme.md

 > #### Note (SonarCloud)
 >
 > The pipeline contains a job for the static code analysis using SonarCloud and use the SonarCloud Orb.
 For use the SonarCloud Orb, you need to create a project in SonarCloud (<https://sonarcloud.io/>) and link it to the repository Github.
 Also, you need to create a token in SonarCloud and add it to the CircleCI environment variables with the name SONAR_TOKEN.
 The context must be indicated in the workflow jobs.
+Also, you need to configure the file sonar-project-properties with parameters of the project in SonarCloud.